 Shorting works by selling stocks you do not actually own in the hope of buying them back at a lower price.

 Because shorting is restricted under Australian law, any substantial shorting of stocks is worth knowing about even if you own these stocks and only trade long.

-A couple of stocks rose up the list including Southern Cross Media (ASX:SXL) which has $49 million in short interest – up 259 per cent from a month ago; and Bubs Australia (ASX:BUB) which has $30.2 million – up 23 per cent from a month ago.
+A couple of stocks rose up the list including Southern Cross Media (ASX:SXL) which has 49 million in short shares – up 259 per cent from a month ago; and Bubs Australia (ASX:BUB) which has 30.2 million – up 23 per cent from a month ago.